 As an Islamic term: Essentials and incontestible matters of religion.
 The principles and pillars of religion which are obligatory to have îmân in.

-However, the Qur’an makes no defining or specific statement concerning the boundary of reality and the details of circumstances for those subjects and their predicate.
+However, the Qur’an does not clearly and certainly indicate the limits of reality and details of circumstances for those subjects and their predicate.
 Rather, in accordance with the rule, “A general statement can express or signify a particular (has) one with none of the three types of signification” (dalalat-i salasah) – and the rule of the logic, “The subject and predicate of a preposition may be conceived of in any form” it is established that the Qur’an does not indicate them specifically; but it may accept them.
 That is to say, those statements are theoretical (nadharî) statements.
 They may indicate other things.
 They are the subjects that give rise to opinion for ijtihad.
 They are open to interpretation.
-Their being disputed by Muhaqqiqîn shows that they are theoretical (nadharî).”
-Rational Arguments ( 68 )
+Their being disputed by Muhaqqiqîn shows that they are theoretical (nadharî).

 “hadith comprises three propositions: